Who Are The Most Famous Artists in History?

 Leonardo Da Vinci (1452 - 1519)

-Leonardo da Vinci is probably the most important Renaissance artist.
-Da Vinci is widely recognized as the most famous and influential artist of all time.
-He's Mona Lisa painting masterpiece is permanently displayed in the Louvre Museum in France protected behind bulletproof glass.
+Leonardo da Vinci is one of the most famous Renaissance artists in the world and is widely recognized as one of the most influential artists of all time.
+His masterpiece, Mona Lisa, is permanently displayed in the Louvre Museum in France protected behind bulletproof glass.
 Beyond painting, da Vinci was also a scientist and inventor; he created plenty of drawings of the human body and many modern technologies found in the world today.
-Simply put, da Vinci was beyond genius status.
+Simply put, da Vinci was undoubtedly a genius.

 Among his famous masterpieces, there are also the Last Supper and The Lady with an Ermine.
 Even to this day, his works are not fully understood and he still serves as inspiration for many, many aspiring artists.